EuzebioBatista2/car_control/README.md

 ## Atualizações

+* 1.2.2 - 🩹 Fixed column name and completed column
+    * Fixed the column name in registers
+    * Fixed complted column during the confirmation

 * 1.2.1 - 📝🧪 New function for completed column
     * New function for completed column on review page
     * Updated test coverage